Principles of Marketing BADM 350 - Principles of Marketing (Credits: 3) BADM 350

 This course examines strategic, operating, and control decisions involved in manufacturing and services organizations.
 Principles governing an integrated supply chain that includes the planning basics, inventory management, lean systems and constraint management will be discussed.

 A conceptual framework for the orderly analysis of management functions through studies in organization planning and control theories.

 A study of the development and methods of labor unions and employee associations in organization.
 Labor disputes, collective bargaining techniques, contents of contracts and public policies are analyzed from the standpoints of economics and law.
 Topics covered in detail include employee representation, company unions, strikes, boycotts, lockouts, and trade agreements.

 International Management (Credits: 3) MGMT 411

-This course will apply the basic principles of management and leadership to the firm operating internationally.
-Emphasis is placed on the management functions of leading, planning, organizing, and controlling, as well as the conduct of labor relations, within the framework of a multicultural environment.
+Applies the basic principles of management and leadership to the firm operating internationally.
+Emphasis is on the management functions of leading, planning, organizing, and controlling, as well as the conduct of labor relations, within the framework of a multicultural environment.

 e-Business Management (Credits: 3) MGMT 442